Guidance on international travel for university activities

 - Note that required documentation for travel is regularly updated, including, most recently information on travel to the United States.
 These changes may affect your current or future stay.
 In particular, Canadians and other foreign nationals visiting the United States for periods longer than 30 days must be registered with the United States Government.
 Carefully review the Entry and Exit Requirements section for further information.

 - Review guidance for safeguarding your data while travelling.
-Students, staff, faculty members and librarians with specific concerns about data security can contact their local helpdesk.
+Students, staff, faculty members and librarians with specific concerns about data security can contact your local helpdesk.
 Researchers looking for security advice can request a consultation session with the Research Information Security team.

 Students